microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-securitygroup.md

 ### Request

-In this call, replace `2d56c364-0695-4ec6-8b92-4c1db7c80f1b` with the ID of your access review schedule definition returned in Step 3.
+In this call, replace `2d56c364-0695-4ec6-8b92-4c1db7c80f1b` with the ID of your access review schedule definition and the instance.

 <!-- {
   "blockType": "request",